FolioReader/FolioReaderKit/README.md

 - [ ] Book Search
 - [ ] Add Notes to a Highlight

+## Who is using it?

+On [AppSight](https://www.appsight.io/sdk/folio-reader-kit) you can see apps that are using it in production.

 ## Demo

 **Custom Fonts :smirk:**   |  **Text Highlighting :heart_eyes:**